t3r6/pkserver-docker/README.md

 ## Quick start

 > `hostname -I` is the command to show the IP addresses for the host.
 Please make sure that this command works on your OS and that you don't have multiple IPs before running the below command.
-Otherwise, replace `$(hostname -I)` with the IP address.
+Otherwise, replace `$(hostname -I)` with the IP address or use pass this variable to the Docker container `CFG_NETWORKINTERFACE`.

 1. Start a server with the name 'ffa' (this command will automatically pull the Docker image and start a container):

     ```
     podman run --rm --name ffa -itd --net=host docker.io/painkillergameclassic/pkserver:main +interface $(hostname -I)
+    ```

+    Example with the network interface variable:

+    ```
+    podman run --rm --name ffa -itd -e CFG_NETWORKINTERFACE="192.168.0.106" --net=host docker.io/painkillergameclassic/pkserver:main
     ```

 2. Check that the container with the pkserver is running: